 My name is Terry Littell and I have been navigating the markets for over 40 years.
-As a finance graduate from Northeastern University (in 1985, yes, I am “experienced”!), I’ve seen, lived and prospered through quite a few of the financial calamities this country has been through over that time period.
+As a finance graduate from Northeastern University (in the mid-eighties, yes, I am “experienced”!), I’ve seen, lived and prospered through quite a few of the financial calamities this country has been through over that time period.
 It can be done, but you must be smart about handling your money.
 Most people don’t have the training, nor the time to be experts on the best way to manage their money.
 Managing your money can mean different things to different people.
 I use it to mean much more than traditionally thought.
 Yes, it’s about planning for retirement, but it’s also about running your household budget to live the best possible way that your resources allow.
 Over the years I have formulated some pretty renegade thoughts about the status quo when it comes to financial institutions in our country.
 Let’s just say, at least for this short piece, that the financial behemoths in this country are pretty darn happy with the way things are structured.
 Are you?

 Want an example of what people are up against when it comes to the financial services industry?
 Are you a teacher, police officer, firefighter or in the military?
 Have student debt?
 Read this and weep! https://tonyisola.com/2020/12/the-murder-hole-of-consumer-finance/